jampez77/motor_blind/README.md

 You can see what the device is doing by going to `Tools -> Serial Monitor`

-If the upload doesn't work the most likely cause is that you forgot to rename the `My_Helper_sample.h` file or import the above libraries.

 **Step 3 - Initial Configuration**

 Once the project has successfully booted up for the first time it will go into WiFi pairing mode by creating a wireless access point.
 Using a WiFi enabled device you should now see at network with a name like `Blinds-1828394`.